Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_edit-objects-on-forms.en.md

 ---
 title: How to edit data objects on forms, associating input fields with the properties of data object
 sidebar: flexberry-winforms_sidebar
 keywords: Windows UI (Controls), the Windows UI (forms)
 summary: step-by-Step instructions for "manual" creation of the edit form object and bind its controls to the properties of the data object
 toc: true
-permalink: en/fw_edit-data-objects-on-forms.html
+permalink: en/fw_edit-objects-on-forms.html
-folder: products/flexberry-winforms/
 lang: en
 autotranslated: true
-hash: 0ca603af6e8a1a40d07c2580eb4ac0597aee2c66db625ceb034be1cfc3006be6
 ---

 The article describes what needs to be done in order for» «manually create a form, where you are able to edit the data object.